 You may be one of those lucky bastards with a creative writing elective or even majoring in the field, but that's the exception, not the rule.

 Creative writing is its own discipline, and getting an A in English class has little to do with it.
 I don't get how so many people equate being okay at writing essays or reading analysis with writing stories, but yeah.
 Stop doing that.

-Yes, you can translate skills from one side to the other, and being able to analyse what you're reading is always important, but respect the fact that creative writing is as much an art form as drawing, and that if holding a pencil doesn't make you a master of drawing, being able to type words isn't going to toss creative writing into your lap, either.
+Yes, you can translate skills from one side to the other, and being able to analyze what you're reading is always important, but respect the fact that creative writing is as much an art form as drawing, and that if holding a pencil doesn't make you a master of drawing, being able to type words isn't going to toss creative writing into your lap, either.